 By assigning it the number 4, Carlisle & Finch was able to retain the numbering sequence in their catalogs.

-The #4 Steam Freight train set proved to be the mainstay of the Carlisle & Finch Company and
+The #4 Steam Freight train set proved to be another mainstay in the Carlisle & Finch Company line and

 The trains stood about 5.5